 Featured in Nieman Lab: As someone from a philanthropic background, I bring a unique perspective to building enduring philanthropy in a new field, such as journalism.
-When applying this knowledge to news, I see some unique challenges arises from the "fundamental differences between the two fields."
-One of the biggest challenges is adapting to the rapidly changing landscape of journalism.
-And the constant need for innovation and "adaptability."
+When applying this knowledge to news, I see some unique challenges arises from the fundamental differences between the two fields.
+One of the biggest challenges is adapting to the rapidly changing landscape of journalism and the constant need for innovation and adaptability.

 More details: Visit website